How to Fax From OneDrive Easily

 1. Using Email-to-Fax

 This is the easiest method because if you are accustomed to faxing through email, you just need to follow the same steps to fax any document from your computer.
+NOTE: To use this method you need an email-to-fax service, we recommend RingCentral Fax, you can try it out for free here.

 For this method follow these steps: